Probate Q&A Series What steps must an heir take to recover surplus funds after a tax foreclosure sale in North Carolina?

 Step 5: Obtain and Cash the Surplus Order

-If the clerk finds you are entitled, the court enters an order directing the treasurer to pay you the surplus.
-Once the order becomes final, the county issues a check in your name.
+If the clerk finds you are entitled, the clerk enters an order directing payment of the surplus.
+Once the order becomes final, the funds are disbursed to the proper claimant.

 2. Key Points to Remember

-• Documentation: Certified death certificate, letters of administration or testamentary, chain of ownership, and any recorded documents.
+• Documentation: Death certificate, letters of administration or testamentary if applicable, chain of ownership, and any recorded documents.

 • Filing Location: Clerk of superior court in the county where the sale occurred.